Last Updated on

 There are two basic ways to import an image into Lightroom CC.
 You can either synchronize a Lightroom Classic collection – this will give you access to all the images in that collection – or simply add a photo.
 We will create a new album and add some photos to it.

-From the left of screen on the Albums tab click the Plus icon and click Create Album.
+Create a new album Give your new album a name From the left of screen on the Albums tab click the Plus icon and click Create Album.
 Give your album a suitable name.
 Now click on the Plus icon top left of the interface.
 Finder or Explorer will open allowing you to navigate to your images.
 Clicking Review for Import will open a window displaying thumbnails of all images in the selected folder.
 You can choose to Select All – the default – or select images individually.
 Click add photos and they are now added to the album we have created.
 A filmstrip of thumbnails can be seen at the bottom of screen with the selected image full size in the main display.
 If I wish to see the images in a traditional grid view I can just click one of the grid icons bottom left of the interface.
+Add the selected images Editing The Image

 Today I am going to do some simple, basic edits, to Ryzha, our favorite ginger cat.
 Double-clicking the image I want to work on in grid view will bring it up full screen again.
 To start editing I am going to click the editing tools icon which is the upper icon on the right toolbar.
 A window opens that allows us to edit Light, Color, Effects, Detail, Optics, and Geometry.